alloba/book-of-hours-notes/skills-and-languages/Edicts Liminal.md

 The precepts of limitation and division; established by the enigmatic conclave of Hours sometimes called the Chancel.
 ## Tree of Wisdom Entries
+### Skolekosophy II
+Scolecite

+There is a prophecy of a glorious City that mortals could raise, but the Hours of the Chancel have decreed that it will not exist.
+The decrees of the Chancel are not defied, but now and then they have been circumvented… and we might conceive that City with walls of shining scolecite could be raised [[Nowhere]]; in the darkness below dreams.
+This would be Skolekosophy.